maklipsa/szymonwarda/_posts/2019-08-05-Stop-trying-to-mock-the-ILogger-methods.md

     }
 ```

-It might look reasonable to try to mock the `LogInformation` of the `ILogger` to verify if the business process logs register attempts.
+It might look reasonable to try to mock the `LogInformation` of the `ILogger` to verify if the business process logs registration attempts.

 When testing if a business process logs some information, we should be testing the **business intent**.
 By testing the `ILogger` call, we are testing the **implementation**.
 Those two are mixed in the code above, causing our problems.